LOLITA ANALYSIS - PART THREE

 This name origin may be perhaps seen here in the teddy bear in Lolita's room.

 Humbert is himself a hunter when he takes up the gun and considers killing Charlotte but decides that he can't.
-St. Hubert is said to have had a vision during a hunt where he saw a crucifix between the antlers of a stag.
+St. Hubert is said to have had, during a hunt, a vision wherein he saw a crucifix between the antlers of a stag.
 This vision reportedly brought about his belief that a hunter should only shoot an animal when a clean, quick, merciful kill was ensured, that one ought to only kill old stags past their breeding years, and kill an injured or sick animal before a healthy one.
 One was also not to kill a female with young.

 We've observed already a couple of matador and bull paintings on the stairway wall and second floor landing of Charlotte's home.
-Here we have a basket beside the bear and on it is a bull and matador scene again.
-I always count bull and matador imagery as being significant in Kubrick's films, referring to the maze and the minotaur, but there's so much else going on here and I've already written so much on this elsewhere that I'll just let this go with pointing out the presence of the bull and matador.
+Here we have a basket beside a stuffed toy bear and on the basket is a bull and matador scene again.
+I always count bull and matador imagery as being significant in Kubrick's films, referring to the maze and the Minotaur, due the preponderance of mazes in his films and Killer's Kiss having been done by Minotaur Productions.
+There's so much else going on here and I've already written so much on this elsewhere that I'll just let this go with pointing out the presence of the bull and matador.

 If anyone knows the origin of the Tokyo poster on Lolita's wall, I'd love to hear about it.
 I'll be discussing this poster later in the film before Lolita lands in the hospital.